michael-sumner/go-make-things/content/articles/2019-04-30-you-dont-have-to-learn-all-the-things.md

 Honestly, I'm not entirely sure yet.
 It feels a little too early to tell.

-Frameworks are certainly changing the way we build websites today (arguably for the worse), but I see them are more indicators of how people want to work than the change itself.
+Frameworks are certainly changing the way we build websites today (arguably for the worse), but I see them as more indicators of how people want to work than the change itself.
 Just as jQuery helped us get better native APIs that made it somewhat obsolete, I think frameworks will, too.

 Another thing I think frameworks are indicative of is API-driven websites instead of "directly access a database" sites.
 That feels like a bigger industry shift to me.